 - Build a boat, make a monster, put on your crown, and join Where the Wild Things Are

 Polar Bear Plunge In Tacoma FREE.
 If you’re daring, take a plunge in the Puget Sound on New Year’s Day at the Pt Defiance Marina boat launch.
 There will be heaters and free hot drinks following the plunge.

 Get outdoors and enjoy an easy guided hike at a nearby state park.
-Admission is free today-no Discover WA pass required.
-This year there are events at Dash Point and Saltwater State Park.
+This year there are events at Dash Point, Saltwater State Park, and Kopachuck, among others.
 Want to get out DIY style?
 We have a great list of easy, lowland hikes here.
 Or how about trying the gnome trail.